Discovering Ateneo Art Gallery as a student

 Almost 60 years ago, in the early 1960s, as a sophomore AB student, I discovered the Ateneo Art Gallery.
 It was located on the ground floor of the Bellarmine Hall.
 That summer, I had just finished an art workshop held at the Ateneo Grade School Gym.
-During that workshop, Mrs. Araceli Dans introduced us to some basic art techniques and mediums.
+During the workshop, Mrs Araceli Dans introduced us to some basic art techniques and mediums.
 My very first serious artworks began here.

-As they say a committed decision is when you do it regardless.
+As they say, a committed decision is when you do it regardless.

-I was able to convince my Father to finance the fabrication of a small etching press.
-The press was custom made built from surplus machine parts.
-In this small studio and from the small etching press, intaglio plates of Joya, Chabet, Bencab and Ding ROces were editioned, The first one man shows of Resty Embascados and Ray Albanos graphic works were prepared and printed also in this studio in the late 60’s
+I convinced my father to finance the fabrication of a small etching press.
+The press was custom-made, built from surplus machine parts.
+In the small studio and from the small etching press, intaglio plates of Joya, Chabet, Bencab and Ding Roces were editioned.
+The first one-man shows of Resty Embascados and Ray Albanos’ graphic works were also prepared and printed in this studio in the late ’60s.

 When I left Europe, the Ateneo Art Gallery had already moved to the basement of the Rizal Library.
 The Art Gallery Prints Collection had continuously grown.
 I also remember showing my 8mm films there before leaving for Europe.

-In 1989, I joined Printmakers around Asia to be part of Fukoaka’s Print Project.
+In 1989, I joined printmakers around Asia to be part of Fukuoka’s Print Project.
 I had a memorable stay in Fukuoka.
-I was chosen in 1989 to represent the country in the 1989 Print Adventure in Fukuoka.
-My stay in that printmaking project lead me to the network of other printmakers in Asia.
+I was chosen to represent the country in the 1989 Print Adventure in Fukuoka.
+My participation in the printmaking project connected me to other printmakers in Asia.
 I became friends with Long Thien Shih (Malaysia) and A.D.
 Pirous (Indonesia).
-We weren’t conscious of it though, but now I see that was the beginning of a group that will be eventually known as the Federation of Asian Artist.
+We weren’t conscious of it then, but now I see that was the beginning of a group that will be eventually known as the Federation of Asian Artists.